 How Does Italy Celebrate Christmas?

-The Christmas season in Italy begins on December 8, the Feast Day of Immaculate Conception, and lasts until January 8, the Epiphany.
+The Christmas season in Italy begins on December 8 with the Feast Day of Immaculate Conception.
 During the season, instead of adorning streets, shops, and houses with endless Christmas decorations or buying hoards of gifts for friends and family, Italians focus on spending time with each other.

 The Italian name for Christmas is Natale; it also fittingly means ‘birthday’.
 The name is believed to have originated in the ancient region of Venice.

 Buon Natale means merry Christmas and Buona Festa means have a great holiday.

 In Italy, Santa is called Baboo Natale.
 The Italian version of Santa Claus is skinnier and more well-dressed.

 Contrary to the belief that the gifts are brought by Santa, Italians believe that the gifts are brought by Jesus; however, the beliefs vary from region to region, and these days, many Italians celebrate Christmas with gifts from Baboo Natale.

 Yes, Christmas is one of the most celebrated events in Italy.
 This is a time of love, joy, and laughter for every Italian.

 Click here to check out our article on the best places to visit in Italy